5 Songs To Discover In San Diego In May

 'Love In The Time Of Virus' By The Strawberry Moons

 Indie pop darlings The Strawberry Moons have released a new COVID-era video, "Love in the Time of Virus," which is a delight — warmly funny and devastatingly sad all at the same time.
 The video is a sort of unexpected time capsule for this strange period in our social and artistic history — nothing specific, but just that it's intimate, lonely, dark and not afraid to lean in to heartbreak (2020-2021, amirite?).
 Vocalist Aimee Jacobs adds a refined, melancholy charm to a song best listened to while shut away indoors.

 BONUS: Carrie Feller / D.WREX Show Alert

 I can't believe I get to write "show alert"!
 Carrie Feller and D.WREX will perform Sunday, May 9 in a free, double-billed, outdoor show at Sycamore Den.
 D.WREX goes on at 6 p.m. and Feller at 7 p.m.
 Space is limited.
 To commemorate, here's Feller's 2020 video for her "Damage Orbit" track.
 D.WREX makes an appearance dancing in the video (along with Christina Pesqueira and Forest Grove's Zack and Shelby Wentz).

 What are you listening to?
-Join the conversation in our KPBS/Arts Facebook group.
+Join the conversation and share your recs in the KPBS/Arts Facebook group